XavierChanth/arbor.nvim/README.md

   },
-  preserve_default_hooks = true, -- Whether to also run the hooks in your config on_existing = function(info) end, -- Special hook to handle when the selected branch already exists path_input_opts = nil, -- Passed to vim.ui.input when prompted for worktree path branch_input_opts = nil, -- Passed to vim.ui.input when prompted for new branch name select_opts = nil, -- Passed to vim.ui.select/telescope/fzf for initial selection
-  path_style = "smart", -- How we detect path name for a git ref -- Other options: "same", "basename", "prompt", "path", function(git_info: arbor.git.info, local_branches?: string[]): string
+  preserve_default_hooks = true, -- Whether to also run the hooks in your config on_existing = function(info) end, -- Special hook to handle when the selected branch already exists path_input_opts = nil, -- Table of input opts for path (currently takes a string for "prompt") branch_input_opts = nil, -- Table of input opts for branch (currently takes a string for "prompt") select_opts = nil, -- Passed to vim.ui.select/telescope/fzf for initial selection path_style = "smart", -- How we detect path name for a git ref -- Other options: "same", "basename", "prompt", "path", function(git_info: arbor.git.info, local_branches?: string[]): string